bemozi/bemozi.github.io/README.md

 Our application has been extensively tested and optimized for **Google Chrome**.
 While other browsers *might* work, Chrome is the **required minimum environment** for guaranteed functionality.

 > [!NOTE]
-> This section is for users who have followed the previous Linux Mint XFCE installation steps.
+> This section is for users who have followed the previous Linux Mint installation steps.

 #### Method A: Direct Download (Easiest)

 1. Go to the official [Google Chrome Download Page](https://www.google.com/chrome), click **Download Chrome** and select the `.deb` package option.
-2. Once downloaded, open the `.deb` file.
-In the **Package Installer**, click **Install Package** and enter your password.
+2. Once downloaded, open the `.deb` file, click **Install Package** and enter your password.

 #### Method B: Command Line (Automatic Updates)

-This method ensures Chrome is kept up-to-date **automatically** with your system updates:
+This method ensures Chrome updates **automatically** with your system updates:

 1. Download the package key and add the Google repository: